 Here’s How to Steer Clear of Bot Accounts on Social Media

 “Congratulations, you’re a winner!”
 “Did you know this public figure is trying to make your life worse?
 Click here for what they don’t want you to know.”
 “Save thousands today with just one click!”
 Spam and bot accounts on social media are everywhere.
-You’ve likely encountered messages like these that attempt to get you to […] more…Start the New Year Right With This 3-Step Digital Detox
+You’ve likely encountered messages like these that attempt to get you to […] more…Foreign tech workers are avoiding travel to the US

 Pledging to follow healthier habits is consistently the most popular new year’s resolution.
 That January 1st promise looks different to everyone: snacking less often, going to the gym more often, drinking more water, drinking less soda, etc. This year, instead of a juice cleanse subscription, opt for a healthier habit that’s not an unappetizing shade […] more…Getting Your Kids Ready for School—And Their Smartphones Too